 With the northern types another noticeable difficulty results from the fact that while the 1/6th stater (hekte) types seem to have become standard in northern Ionia during or not too long before the

-all) of them post-date Croesus.
+post-date Croesus.
 Similarly, there seem to be almost no griffin head hektes (from Teos?) that can be reasonably assigned to the period of Croesus.